legendu-net/blog/misc/content/2023/01/rust-for-robots/rust-for-robots.markdown

 Status: published
 Date: 2023-01-17 10:46:23
-Modified: 2023-01-18 22:21:47
+Modified: 2023-07-16 18:54:35
 Author: Benjamin Du
 Slug: rust-for-robots
 Title: Rust for Robots
 Category: Computer Science
-Tags: Computer Science, programming, Rust, robot, bot, hardware, embed, IoT
+Tags: Computer Science, programming, Rust, robot, bot, hardware, embedded, IoT

 **Things on this page are fragmentary and immature notes/thoughts of the author.
 Please read with your own judgement!**